“My office is a botanic garden, just like my medicine.”

 “I stay in shape by biking and running to keep up with the team’s younsters.”

-Eddy has been working at the Clinic since 1994 and is essentiel to its functioning.
+Eddy has been working at the Hospital since 1994 and is essentiel to its functioning.
 His great sense of humour helps us overcome stress!
 He is also in charge of building management and maintenance and helps Audrey in equipment maintenance.

 Eddy was born running!
 He loves spending time outdoors and fishing.
 We call him a gentleman farmer with his chickens and bunnies.